lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 4) Change distribution/sort keys or DISTSTYLE (via CTAS/INSERT) and rerun ANALYZE.
 5) Re-run EXPLAIN and monitor performance to confirm skew is resolved.

-If you want, tell me the table and join columns for a specific slow query and I can suggest a concrete distkey/strategy and provide the exact CTAS steps to fix it.

 ## How do you maintain idempotency for reprocessing in Redshift pipelines?
 Common patterns for making Redshift pipelines idempotent — i.e., safe to re-run the same data without duplicating or corrupting target state.